-Generics Bulletin Managing Editor Dave Wallace has nearly 10 years experience of reporting on the global generic, biosimilar, value-added and OTC medicines industries.
-Bringing his background and education in law to bear on industry litigation - as well as national legislative and regulatory affairs - he also keeps a close eye on corporate strategy, personnel moves, and product pipelines.
+Generics Bulletin Executive Editor Dave Wallace has more than 10 years' experience of reporting on the global generics, biosimilars and value-added medicines industries.
+Having begun his career in the European chemicals industry, Dave has now spent over a decade with Generics Bulletin, becoming editor from 2018.
+Bringing his background and education in law to bear on industry litigation as well as national legislative and regulatory affairs, he also keeps a close eye on corporate strategy, personnel moves, and product pipelines.
 A regular delegate to industry events and conferences, he has a particular interest in local market developments, maintaining close links with national industry representatives.
-He also organizes and judges the annual Global Generics & Biosimilars Awards.
-A French speaker, Dave enjoys music - with a love of the piano - and visual arts.
+He also organizes and acts as a judge for the annual Global Generics & Biosimilars Award.

 Latest From David Wallace

 Hikma has pushed back against a further attempt by Amarin to counter its US generic version of Vascepa, this time via a fresh lawsuit claiming that the generic induces infringement of patents protecting cardiovascular indications for which the brand is approved but which are carved out of the generic label.

 Sandoz has launched an awareness campaign under the banner of “Ask For Generics” in the US.
 The initiative is aiming to educate stakeholders on the benefits of generics and their quality, safety and efficacy.

 Development Partners International, CDC Group and the European Bank for Reconstruction and Development have collaborated to create a “first of its kind, pan-African” generics platform built on the acquisition and combination of Egypt’s Adwia Pharmaceuticals and India’s Celon Laboratories.
 An initial $250m investment is to be followed by up to $500m in further funding.